cosmicdeveloper-lab/CosmoTrade/README.md

 ```

 ### 3. Create a .env file
-check here for more about the exchanges https://docs.ccxt.com/#/
+more about the exchanges https://docs.ccxt.com/#/

 ```bash
 TELEGRAM_TOKEN=your_bot_token